What is HealthCare Ministries (HCM)?

 Is HCM involved in long-term medical clinics?

-HealthCare Ministries is primarily engaged in short-term clinics but is also involved in facilitating longer-term assignments.
+HealthCare Ministries is engaged in short-term outreaches but is also involved in making recommendations for longer-term assignments.
+The longer-term assignments are made in conjunction with the Assemblies of God World Missions.

 Do you have to be affiliated with an Assembly of God church?